Articles Feature

 ‘The Jesse Jackson Show’ Was Another of His Media Ventures

 Every picture tells a story.
-It was 1990 in Los Angeles, and Quincy Jones, who died Sunday at 91, was part of a news conference to promote new hour-long “The Jesse Jackson Show.”
+It was 1990 in Los Angeles, and Quincy Jones, who died Sunday at 91, was part of a news conference to promote the new hour-long “The Jesse Jackson Show.”

 With him were Kenneth Walker, a previous honoree and member of the National Association of Black Journalists, and Jackson.
 Walker was senior producer.
-He is a former Washington Star and ABC News reporter who was also an anchor on the short-lived “USA Today” television show, and would later become an Africa correspondent for NPR.
+He is a former Washington Star and ABC News reporter who was also an anchor on the short-lived “USA Today” television show.
+He would later become an Africa correspondent for NPR.
 Van Gordon Sauter, a former president of CBS News, was another executive producer.

 The weekly show debuted on 130 stations nationwide under a syndication arrangement with Time Warner and Quincy Jones Productions, and lasted one season.
 Howard Kurtz wrote about it for The Washington Post, and Jeremy Gerard for the New York Times.